rgbguy/rgbguy.github.io/index.md

 # Portfolio
 ---
+## ShareChat, Bangalore

+### Senior Graphics Engineer [Apr22' - Present]

+- At ShareChat, we are building a mobile first graphics sdk.
+All applications in our content creator ecosystem will use this sdk to render anything and everything!
+- To Architect the graphics engine making sure that complex graphics run even on low end mobile devices is my favourite part.
+- Using C++ most of the time.

+---
 ## Qualcomm XR Research, Bangalore

-### Senior Engineer [Nov'20 - Present]
+### Senior Engineer [Nov'20 - Apr22']

-- Designed a novel ***real-time depth compression algorithm and quality evaluation technique for split rendering*** for Qualcomm Powered VR/AR devices.
+- Cloud gaming in case of VR devices requires low latency.
+To minimise the reprojection error, I worked on designing a novel real-time depth compression algorithm and quality evaluation technique.
-- The proposed solution reduces the judder and improves visual quality by manifolds.
+- The proposed solution reduces the judder, and hence improves the visual quality.
-- Using ***Unreal Engine, Unity and Blender*** and RenderDoc to generate test cases to validate the algorithms.
+- Right from literature survey, till the implementation and validation, I played a key role in designing the algorithm and the end to end system working on phone-HMD split VR.
+- Filed parents in XR research
+S20210358219A1 Methods and apparatus for atlas management of augmented reality content WO2021226535A1 Multi-layer reprojection techniques for augmented reality

 ---